 In Pennsylvania, injured workers can’t sue their employer for damages following a work-related injury.
 All employers are required to carry workers’ compensation insurance, so when a worker collects these benefits, the employer is exempt from a civil lawsuit.

-Employers who fail to carry workers’ comp insurance could face criminal prosecution by the state, which could result in fines and/or jail time.
+Employers who fail to carry workers’ comp insurance could face criminal prosecution, resulting in fines and/or jail time.

 Why Can’t I Sue My Employer in Pennsylvania?